Brands for People

-As a basis for your strategic brand management model, our Brand Canvas summarises all relevant aspects regarding the environment, target groups (persona development) and the brand itself:
+The Brand Canvas summarises all relevant aspects regarding the market context, target groups (persona development) and the brand itself:

 - Your brand’s roots and origin (brand heritage)